Matthew Casey: Background and characterization

 Casey is the son and youngest child of Gregory and Nancy Casey and has an older sister, Christie.
-He is burdened by his ex-convict mother Nancy, who shattered the family 15 years earlier when she murdered his abusive father.
+He is burdened by his ex-convict mother, Nancy, who shattered the family 15 years earlier when she murdered his abusive father.
 He and his older sister grew distant with each other after their father's death, but they have since mended their relationship.
-His family still remains a touchy subject and, according to veterans Mouch and Herrmann, there is an unspoken rule within the firehouse that no one is to mention Casey's family or ask him about them.
-His relationship with Gabriela Dawson was a major storyline throughout the series and they eventually married in the series' 100th episode.
-Their relationship ended when Dawson left Chicago to head a rescue-and-relief unit in Puerto Rico at the end of season 6, and they eventually divorced.
+His family still remains a touchy subject, and, according to veterans Mouch and Herrmann, there is an unspoken rule within the firehouse about no one mentioning Casey's family or asking about them.

+His relationship with Gabriela Dawson was a major storyline throughout the series, and they eventually married in the 100th episode.
+Their relationship ended when Dawson left Chicago to head a rescue-and-relief unit in Puerto Rico at the end of season 6.
+Eventually, they divorced.

-After Dawson's departure, Casey gradually grew closer to her former partner, paramedic-in-charge Sylvie Brett, throughout seasons 7 to 9.
-Eventually they fell in love with each other and finally consummated their relationship in the season 9 finale "No Survivors".
-In the season 10 episode "Two Hundred" Casey moves to Oregon to take care of Andrew Darden's sons, becoming their legal guardian, but maintains a long-distance relationship with Brett.
-In the season 11 finale "Red Waterfall", Casey returns to Chicago and proposes to Brett.
-They officially got married in season 12 episode 6 "Port in the Storm".
+After Dawson's departure, Casey gradually grew closer to her former partner, paramedic in charge Sylvie Brett, throughout seasons 7 to 9.
+Eventually, they fell in love and finally consummated their relationship in the season 9 finale.
+In season 10, Casey moves to Oregon to take care of Andrew Darden's sons, becoming their legal guardian, but maintains a long-distance relationship with Brett.
+In the season 11 finale, Casey returns to Chicago and proposes to Brett.
+They officially married in season 12.

 A skilled handyman and carpenter, Casey freelances as a construction contractor when off-duty.
 Other characters have consulted him for advice on construction-related issues.
-For example, he was "consulted" by Herrmann on renovation works and building code compliance for Molly's and built a ramp for a paraplegic accident victim he and his men had rescued.
+For example, he was "consulted" by Herrmann on renovation works and building code compliance for Molly's, and built a ramp for a paraplegic accident victim he and his men had rescued.